-10.12 A private hire operator must not refuse to accept a booking from any disabled person, or a person calling on behalf of a disabled person.
-This includes a passenger who uses an assistance dog or is a wheelchair user.
+10.11 A private hire operator must not refuse to accept a booking from any disabled person, or a person calling on behalf of a disabled person.
+This includes a passenger who uses an assistance dog or is a wheelchair user, where a wheelchair accessible vehicle is available.